-Vegan Banana Bread with Walnuts is the best banana bread out there and it's so easy to make!
-Just a few easy-to-find ingredients brings this classic recipe together!
-Make this quick bread with or without walnuts.
-Or replace them with one of the many add-in options included!
-This super moist, egg & dairy free recipe will be your go-to banana bread!
+Easy vegan banana bread is the best banana bread out there and it's so easy to make!
+Just a few on-hand ingredients will bring this classic recipe together!
+For a nut-free loaf, replace the walnuts with one of the many add-in options below!
+This super moist quick-bread will easily be your favorite go-to banana bread!

-If you have overripe bananas laying around use them up in this moist and delicious vegan banana bread.
-It takes only 9 ingredients and less than 15 minutes to bring together.
+If you have overripe bananas laying around use them up in this moist and delicious, quick bread.
+It’s so easy!
+It takes only 9 simple ingredients (no flax-eggs) and less than 15 minutes to bring together.